vkardaras/LazyVim/README.md

-# 💤 LazyVim
+# My LazyVim configuration for Java Development

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+LazyVim with Java LSP Extra and dap configuration for debugging and running tests